-Whilst attending a gear demonstration by Burl Audio at Sonic Vista Studios last week, I was able approach the founder of the company, Rich Williams, for an interview.
-I had always heard glowing comments on the performance of Burl products, and now I finally got a chance to probe into the technical aspect of why Burl products have been so acclaimed among the engineering community.
-Burl has been on their 2nd product tour as company, showcasing their products at a range of studios around the world, which nicely lent itself to a discussion about their gear.
+Whilst attending a gear demonstration by Burl Audio at Sonic Vista Studios last week, I was able to approach the founder of the company, Rich Williams, for an interview.
+I had always heard glowing comments on the performance of Burl products, and now I finally had a chance to probe into the technical aspect of why Burl converters have been so acclaimed in the engineering community.
+Burl has been on their second tour as a company, showcasing their products at a range of studios around the world, which nicely lent itself to a discussion about their gear.

 My understanding is that you went to school for Computer Engineering.
 Was your entry into the audio industry through that education?